dehydratedpotato/dehydratedpotato/README.md

 ## Greetings and Salutations

-I am a young software developer, designer, tech enthusiast, and hardcore Apple product user.
+I am a young software developer, designer, tech enthusiast, and hardcore Apple fan.

 I spend my time making mildly interesting things with C, C++, Objective-C, Swift, and Shell (with an occasional hint of Javascript, HTML, and CSS as well).